kat-kel/archive-html/README.md

 ### **Maximum Elements of the In-File Taken into Account**
-The in-file CSV can contain many columns and metadata, but the program `archive-html` will only take into account the following data:
+The in-file CSV may contain many other columns and metadata, but the program `archive-html` will only parse the following data:
 |id|normalized_url|domain|
 |--|--|--|
 |tcbeehb0040dumd|medialab.sciencespo.fr/activites/epo|medialab.sciencespo.fr|
 |qvsfbq6yfkwgtm3|twitter.com/bu_unistra/status/1592121602480955392|huma-num.fr|
 |2gm269lmsapwn49|dariah.eu/2022/10/10/mutual-learning-workshop-for-improving-cultural-heritage-bibliographical-data|dariah.eu|

+No data existing in the in-file will be missing from the enriched out-file.

-## The Out-Files
+## Output
 The program `archive-html` generates two types of files.

 1. First, it produces an enriched CSV, which rewrites all the existing data from the in-file and adds data about the archived HTML.
 In the case of a simple in-file with a raw URL (https://medialab.sciencespo.fr/activites/epo/) and its ID (tcbeehb0040dumd), the out-file would look like the following: